Ecampus/tes-xapi/attendance-recipe.markdown

     Jeff adjourned the meeting
     Jeff resumed the meeting

-Optionally, you can **time attendance** for the meeting as a whole.
-A timer would start when the meeting is *opened*.
-You can sned as many adjourned and resumed statements as you wish.
+You can send as many adjourned and resumed statements as you wish.
 This is analogous to starting a timer and pausing it.

+When an event is adjourned time stops elapsing for the event.
+When it is resumed time starts elapsing again.

 ##### Adjourned (optional)

     Jeff adjourned the meeting

 Adjourn the meeting, with the the intention of resuming it later.
+When an event is adjounred, *adjournment time* starts elapsing.

 **Verb**: [http://id.tincanapi.com/verb/adjourned](http://id.tincanapi.com/verb/adjourned)

 **instructor**: the agent conducting the adjourned event.
 It is usually the same agent as the actor, but not always.

+**timestamp**: the datetime when that the event was adjourned.

+**result.duration**: (optional) the time elapsed for the event up to the point the event was adjourned.

 ##### Resumed (optional)